mjbommar/scotus-predict/README.md

+# N.B.: The results and research available in this repository are superseded by [mjbommar/scotus-predict-v2](https://github.com/mjbommar/scotus-predict-v2) and [arXiv:1612.03473](https://arxiv.org/abs/1612.03473).

+# N.B.: Unless you intend to replicate the prior paper results from 2014, all future citations and research should be directed towards [mjbommar/scotus-predict-v2](https://github.com/mjbommar/scotus-predict-v2) and [arXiv:1612.03473](https://arxiv.org/abs/1612.03473).

 Predicting the Behavior of the Supreme Court of the United States: A General Approach
 ==================
   *  __Title__: Predicting the Behavior of the Supreme Court of the United States: A General Approach